chris-clement/Makers-Goals/Week_3.md

 ### Wednesday 1st December

-- Progress through the Battle challenge
+- Progress through the Battle challenge :white_check_mark:

+Website now has ability to enter player names, you see their health points and can perform a single attack.

-- Revisit what we covered yesterday in the challenge
+- Revisit what we covered yesterday in the challenge :white_check_mark:

+This helped me to understand what was previously covered.

-- Attend EQ workshop
+- Attend EQ workshop :white_check_mark:

+Useful talk on empathy.

+### Thursday 2nd December

+- Read up on the MVC pattern :white_check_mark:

+Model: The files which contain the ruby logic. ruby files.

+View: The user interface, what the web page shows. html

+Controller: The app.rb file which controls how the web app ties together.

+- Attend workshop on debugging web apps :white_check_mark:

+Helped me to establish a better debugging process and navigating through the different models, views and controller files.

+- Progress through Battle challenge :white_check_mark:

+Revisited previous challenges with my pair partner.

+### Friday 3rd December

+- Progress through the intro to the web

+- Attend the retro

+- Make a start on the weekend challenge